jayqi/linkedin-notes/README.md

 > [!WARNING]
 > This software is highly experimental and may have breaking changes.

-**LinkedIn Notes** is Chrome browser extension for recording simple text notes linked LinkedIn profile pages, backed by a local SQLite database.
+**LinkedIn Notes** is Chrome browser extension for recording simple text notes associated with LinkedIn profile pages, backed by a local SQLite database.

 ## How it works